Have you been diagnosed with a brain tumour? Order your free information pack.

 Zac at Great Ormond Street Hospital wearing courage beads.

-Concerned, the clinic sent Zac to the local A&E. It was there that he had an MRI scan and after an overnight stay, Zac was diagnosed with an optic nerve glioma.
+The clinic sent Zac to the local A&E where he had an MRI scan and stayed overnight.
+The next day Zac was diagnosed with an optic nerve glioma.
 These tumours grow slowly in or around the optic nerve, which connects the eye to the brain.

-After his diagnosis, Zac’s doctors referred him to specialists at Great Ormond Street Hospital for several rounds of chemotherapy.
-This was a very difficult time for the whole family as Zac was allergic to some of the chemotherapy drugs.
-And as a result, had to try 5 different rounds of treatment.
+Zac’s doctors referred him to specialists at Great Ormond Street Hospital who recommended several rounds of chemotherapy to shrink the tumour.
+This was a very difficult time for Zac and his family because he was allergic to some of the drugs so he had to try five different types of chemo treatment.

-The tumour remained stable for nine months after treatment.
-But then it started to grow again, and more rounds a chemotherapy were necessary.
+But, afterwards, the tumour remained stable for nine months.
+Then it started to grow again, and more rounds of chemotherapy were necessary.

 Life-changing treatment

-Zac will remain on this treatment until his teenage years, when doctors will try to stop treatment and monitor how the tumour responds.
-There was a brief period where treatment was stopped, but the tumour began to grow again, so Zac was put back on it.
+Now 11, Zac will remain on this treatment until his teenage years, when doctors will try to stop treatment and monitor how the tumour responds.
+Previously, when treatment was stopped for a short period, the tumour began to grow again, so Zac was put back on it.

 Miri Eckworth, Zac’s mum